5 Coat Warning Signs of Illness in Dogs & Cats

 If you don’t see any change after a full coat cycle, it’s usually a sign to reassess the product’s freshness, the dose consistency, or whether another factor—shampoo, allergies, grooming frequency—is stealing the spotlight.

-Omega-9 often supports texture and palatability, which can help daily compliance—an underrated part of visible coat success.
-Some formulas also include other fats like MCTs; these are metabolized differently than long-chain fats and have been shown as non-toxic in a 90-day feeding study in dogs (Matulka RA, 2009).
+Omega-9 mainly supports texture and palatability, which helps daily compliance—an underrated part of visible coat success.
+Some formulas add other fats like MCTs, which are metabolized differently from long-chain fats and tested as non-toxic in a 90-day dog feeding study (Matulka RA, 2009).

 Freshness and Storage: the Quiet Difference Between Good and Great